michalis0/ML_dataiku/Day 3/README.md

 <img width="1000" alt="image" src="https://github.com/michalis0/ML_dataiku/assets/28807066/61dcb640-ff6e-449a-ba1c-e1ec094dbb6c">

-- Now we can train our models; select different models, for example: Logistic Regressio and XGBoost.
+- Now we can train our models; select different models, for example: Logistic Regression and XGBoost.
 What is the best accuracy that you get ? (expected: [0.922](https://github.com/michalis0/ML_dataiku/blob/main/Day%201/Help/NLP_results.png))).
 Now, double-click on the best model on the left and then in the new screen select "DEPLOY".

 - Test the model with new data !
     - When machine learning models are trained, you can input new "unseen" data to see how the model would predict a certain value.
 To do so, you can download the test dataset that we have prepared for you under this [link](https://github.com/michalis0/ML_dataiku/blob/main/Day%203/1_financial_news_testing_set.csv).
 Now, as we have done before, please import the dataset as "testing_set".
 Once it is imported please click on "Predict" in the tab on the right side and select the "Predict sentiment (multiclass)" model and create the recipe.